 Catholic But Not Religious?

-Excerpts from one interview with “Claire,” make clear how difficult it is in contemporary Ireland to draw any simple conclusions about secularity.
+Excerpts from one interview with “Claire,” which can be heard on the link on this page, make clear how difficult it is in contemporary Ireland to draw any simple conclusions about secularity.
 Even as she draws on new age spirituality and claims not to be religious, her worldview is largely framed in Catholic terms.
 In a single conversation, her description of her own beliefs and practices exemplify many of the paradoxes repeatedly encountered in conversations with seemingly religiously indifferent Irish people.

-Significant numbers of Irish who are institutionally Catholic but struggle with their doubts, such as “Kathleen.”
+Significant numbers of Irish who are institutionally Catholic but struggle with their doubts, such as “Kathleen,” whose interview is partly excerpted here.
 She makes clear how firmly she is a product of a cultural/religious past, even as she repeatedly critiques it.

 Many other Irish are certainly more indifferent, and others certainly maintain strong connections to the Church and faith no matter what.